jackc/puddle/README.md

 puddle supports the same versions of Go that are supported by the Go project.
 For [Go](https://golang.org/doc/devel/release.html#policy) that is the two most recent major releases.
 This means puddle supports Go 1.19 and higher.

+## Differences with Go sync.Pool

+They are intended for entirely different types of resources:
+* [sync.Pool](https://pkg.go.dev/sync#Pool) would generally be used for in memory objects.
+* Puddle would generally be used for handles to external objects such as connections, file handles, etc.

+Here are the difference if you want to go into the detail
+* sync.Pool does not have a way to limit max resources in pool.
+* sync.Pool does not have a way to ensure at least min resources in pool.
+* sync.Pool can drop resources in pool at any time - not ideal for expensive to create connections.
+* sync.Pool does not have a cleanup / release function.
+Resources are GCed without a chance to close cleanly.
+* sync.Pool does not have a way to handle errors creating the resource
+* sync.Pool does not support context to limit time to wait creating a resource

 ## License

 MIT